cneal05/Frisbee_Measure_Project/README.md

 <br>
 <br>

-* This new version removes the previous
+* This new version removes the previous **slide lid** and replaces it with a **hinge-connected** lid that is more mobile and opens without making contact with the frisbee's rim. the lid consists of a **T-Slot** locking mechanism for better